Morflight/exrep/README.md

 Exrep is an expense report API built using Symfony 6.2 and PHP 8.1.
 The goal of this application is to provide a hands-on API that can be easily extended and customized using API Platform.

+As of December 2023, I'm also using Exrep as a standalone application for students to deploy using cloud technologies.

 Some sample code is also available using the AWS SDK, more on that later.

 ## Prerequisites